Morello-Luca/thesis/README.md

 ## Problem Formulation

 I have been working with a framework consisting of two seven-jointed manipulators that are firmly grasping a common rigid object.
-In order to ensure a stable grasp, each manipulator must apply a normal force $ {}^{ee}f_d $ at their respective contact points.
+In order to ensure a stable grasp, each manipulator must apply a normal force $${}^{ee}f_d$$ at their respective contact points.

 This algorithm, designed for an $$n$$-DoF manipulator, assumes that $$ {}^{ee}R $$ rotates its frame with respect to the task frame.
 The other cooperative arms will use the same algorithm, each with their associated frame rotation matrix (see Fig. `franka_box_1`).